Did you ever try to make homemade candles? They're not that hard to make. If you make beeswax candles they burn efficiently with a nice bright flame.

 Hint: After a candle is made, take it away from the 3 year old before they play with it too much and break it.
 We lost one or two that way, but we still managed to make enough for gifts!

 Just remember to never leave a burning candle unattended, and make sure your house has a fire safety plan (smoke detectors, fire extinguishes, etc.).
-There's a useful fire safety website provided by the government with lots of tips.
+There's a useful candle fire safety website provided by the National Fire Protection Association with lots of information and tips.

 Fire safety is always a topic in our homeschool, not just one "fire safety" month.
 We constantly review stop, drop, and roll from an early age, then at kindergarten we have started talking about what a fire needs to burn and hence the different ways to put them out.